kajzerkasia/GYMtrainingPlannerFront/README.md

 #### *what I didn't manage to do because of the deadline?
 * add more tests
 * organize styles
-* add url validation on add (made on development version)
 * add sanitize on frontend
 * add more error handling

 ## Ideas for extending the application 📈
-* the ability to add more training plans (done)
 * admin (trainer) and user (protege) mode
-* adding a calendar for planning training on given days and marking the beginning and end of the training plan (in progress)
 * proteges can save their progress

 ## Fun fact 🤡